RocketChat/Apps.RC.AI.Programmer/README.md

   <li>In order to install Rocket.Chat Apps on your development server, the server must be in development mode.
 Enable Apps development mode by navigating to <i>Administration > General > Apps</i> and click on the True radio button over the Enable development mode..</li>

-  <li>Build and Upload your application by running the following inside the apps directory (/App.Github22/github) </li>
+  <li>Deploy the app on your server by executing the following command inside the project directory (/Apps.RC.AI.Programmer) </li>

   ```
   rc-apps deploy --url http://localhost:3000 --username <username> --password <password>